ingleo/ingleo/README.md

 ### Hi, It's Leo :wave:

-:arrow_forward: This is my personal repository. <br>
+:arrow_forward: This is my personal space. <br>
-:pushpin: Here, you can find a set of projects
+:pushpin: Here, you can find a set of repositories.
 - Personal projects (labs - demos)
 - Courses that I have studied about development <br>